+The exhibition consists of the largest group of the artist's mature paintings ever to be exhibited together, many of which are from private collections and have been rarely exhibited to the public.
+These are enhanced by examples of Louis's most important paintings borrowed from leading American and European museum collections.
 Included are major works from three main series: the lyrical Veils (1954 and 1958-59); the dramatic, highly innovative Unfurleds (1960-61); and the coloristically refined Stripes (1961-62).
 These paintings, together with a number of transitional works, trace the artist's preoccupation with combining drawing and color and with creating an exhilaratingly open and unimpeded pictorial space.
-The exhibition comprises as large a group of Louis's mature paintings as have ever been shown together.
-Many borrowed from private collections have rarely if ever been exhibited.
-Others, drawn from major museum collections in this country and in Europe, are among the artist's most famous works.

-THE ARTIST A contemporary of Jackson Pollock and Robert Motherwell, Morris Louis was born in 1912 in Baltimore and studied at the Maryland Institute of Fine and Applied Arts, graduating in 1932.
+A contemporary of Jackson Pollock and Robert Motherwell, Morris Louis was born in 1912 in Baltimore and studied at the Maryland Institute of Fine and Applied Arts, graduating in 1932.
 He was employed by the Works Progress Administration (WPA), first in Baltimore in 1934 and then in New York where he moved in 1936.
 He remained uninfluenced by contemporary artistic developments in New York, and in the early forties returned to Baltimore where he lived with his parents until he married in 1947.